facusapienza21/Fermat-distance/README.md

 # Fermat distance
-Fermat is a Python library that computes the Fermat distance estimator (also called d-distance estimator) proposed in _Weighted Geodesic Distance Following Fermat's Principle_ (see https://openreview.net/pdf?id=BJfaMIJwG).
+Fermat is a Python library that computes the Fermat distance estimator (also called d-distance estimator) proposed in
+  * _Weighted Geodesic Distance Following Fermat's Principle_ (see https://openreview.net/pdf?id=BJfaMIJwG).
+  * _Nonhomogeneous Euclidean first-passage percolation and distance learning_ (see https://arxiv.org/abs/1810.09398)

 ### Table of contents